chrisgillis/bbfeed/README.md

 bbfeed
 ======

-Polls your teams bitbucket feed for new commits and pretty prints to terminal
+Polls your teams bitbucket feed for new commits and pretty prints to terminal.
+Run it in tmux for a happy time.

 ![Screenshot](http://i.imgur.com/v0h3gKy.png)